MAP Calculator (Mean Arterial Pressure)

 - When should you monitor MAP?

 - Comparing two blood pressure scenarios with the MAP calculator

 - Hypertension – the high blood pressure

-This MAP calculator (mean arterial pressure calculator) finds the average arterial blood pressure during a single cardiac cycle.
-Its value is derived from a patient’s systolic and diastolic blood pressures.
-In this article, we provide you with a definition of MAP and a normal mean arterial pressure level, teach you how to calculate the mean arterial pressure, and present you a handy MAP equation that you can use for manual calculations, including pulse pressure calculation.
-You will find out how to measure blood pressure, and finally, what are the risks of hypertension – a too high blood pressure.
+This MAP calculator (Mean Arterial Pressure calculator) finds the average arterial blood pressure during a single cardiac cycle.
+Its value is derived from a patient's systolic and diastolic blood pressures.
+In this article, we provide you with a definition of MAP, the normal mean arterial pressure level, teach you how to calculate the mean arterial pressure, and present you a handy MAP equation that you can use for manual calculations, including pulse pressure calculation.
+You will also find out how to measure blood pressure, and, finally, what are the risks of hypertension – a too high blood pressure.

 Please note that Omni Calculator is not a doctor.
 If you're concerned about the results of your blood tests, consult a physician.

 If you are interested in cardiology, you should visit our QTc calculator.
 There you will find lots of information about ECG interpretation, QT prolongation, and dangerous arrhythmias.

 What is mean arterial pressure?

 The mean arterial pressure (MAP) is defined as an approximation of the time-weighted average for blood pressure in large system arteries during the cardiac cycle.
 It is directly related to the cardiac output.
 If you would like to learn more about pressure itself, understand its definition, and see the pressure formula, visit our pressure calculator.

 To calculate the MAP, you need two values - you systolic and diastolic blood pressure.
 They are usually given in the form XX/YY, where XX is the systolic pressure, and YY - the diastolic.
 For example, a person with blood pressure 120/80 has SBP = 120 mmHg, and DBP = 80 mmHg.
 In the next paragraph, we will teach you how to measure blood pressure.